marclaval/angular-richtext-renderer/README.md

 ### Running scripts

+To build the documentation:
+* Launch `gulp doc` to continuously build it and generate output in `./build/sample/` folder

 To run the sample in node:
 * Launch `gulp sample.node` to continuously build it and generate output in `./build/sample/` folder

 To run the sample in a browser:
 * Launch `gulp sample.browser` to continuously build it and start a webserver at http://localhost:9001